-Exceeding the standard Pupil Premium Pupils who reached exceeding Standard (5 pupil) Non Pupil Premium Pupils who exceeding expected (10 pupils) Overall

-Reading 40% 10% 20%
+Reading 0% 26% 20%

-Writing 20% 20% 20%
+Writing 0% 20% 15%

-Maths 0% 30% 20%
+Maths 0% 26% 20%

-SPAG 40% 40% 40%
+SPAG 0% 20% 15%

-Combined 0% 0% 0%
+Combined 0% 13% 10%

-Issues that the data raises: barriers to future attainment In-sch ool barriers (issues to be addressed in school, such as poor literacy s kills) Α. To improve Spoken Language, communication skills and vocabulary skills of our pu writing. pils, which can impact on the children's attainment and progress, particularly at the end of KS 2 in reading and В. A number of pupils who are in receipt of Pupil Premium pupils also have an SEND r need which can be a barrier to their learning, progress and attainment - 17% С. We need to increase the number of pupils achieving the higher standards, particula rly in maths by the end of KS2, leading to improved outcomes for combined in exceeding (based on 2019 data) D. We need to ensure that children catch up with any missed learning opportunities due e to COVID (partial school closures) and more children are working at age expected in R,W and M Extern al barriers (issues which also require action outside school, such as lo ow attendance rates) Е Some of our pupils may have limited access to resources, events, experiences and c opportunities at home or outside of school, which can hinder experiences, outcomes and aspirations.
-F Some our pupils have experienced situations at home and have other circumstances and attaining their full potential s which may impact on their SEMH needs and well-being, which in turn may prevent them from making progress G Resilience and mind-set - some of children need support to build and continue to de velop this Н Engagement of parents in supporting home learning, particularly reading and phonics S. Desired outcomes for 2020-2021 (desired outcomes and how they will be measured) Success criteria Α. Improve pupil's communication, language, vocabulary, phonics and literacy in the early years and vocabulary throughout the school.
+Issues that the data raises: barriers to future attainment In-scho ool barriers (issues to be addressed in school, such as poor literacy sk ills) Α. To improve Spoken Language, communication skills and vocabulary skills of our pup writing. ils, which can impact on the children's attainment and progress, particularly at the end of KS 2 in reading and В. A number of pupils who are in receipt of Pupil Premium pupils also have an SEND ne eed which can be a barrier to their learning, progress and attainment - 29% of PP have an SEND need C. We need to increase the number of pupils achieving the expected and higher standar exceeding (based on 2019/2022 data) rds, (higher particularly in maths) by the end of KS2, leading to improved outcomes for combined in expected and Externa al barriers (issues which also require action outside school, such as low w attendance rates) D Some of our pupils may have limited access to resources, events, experiences and op portunities at home or outside of school, which can hinder experiences, outcomes and aspirations. Е Some our pupils have experienced situations at home and have other circumstances and attaining their full potential which may impact on their SEMH needs and well-being, which in turn may prevent them from making progress F Resilience and mind-set - some of children need support to build and continue to develop this G Engagement of parents in supporting home learning, particularly reading and phonics.
+Desired of butcomes for 2020-2021 (desired outcomes and how they will be measured) Success criteria Α. Improve pupil's communication, language, vocabulary, phonics and literacy in the early years and vocabulary throughout the school.
 Leading to improved attainment in Reading and Writing, particularly at then of KS 1 and KS 2 Continued improvement from the children's baseline and improved GLD.
-Phonics screening score meets at least National.
+Phonics screening score continues to meet at least National.
 Children are applying their phonics in their reading, writing and spellings.
 Children using and applying new vocabulary in their writing and increased comprehension and understanding of vocabulary when reading.
-NELI implemented - leading to improved number of children reaching expected in language and speaking at the end of EYFS.
+NELI implemented - leading to improved number of children reaching expected in language and speaking at the end of EYFS.KS 1 language groups continue if relevant.
 Talk boost improving language and comprehension.
-B/D PP pupils make good progress (more working at ARE) and additional targeted support for pupils; particularly SEND/PP pupils reduce any gaps in their learning.
+B/C PP pupils make good progress (more working at ARE) and additional targeted support for pupils; particularly SEND/PP pupils reduce any gaps in their learning.
 Gaps continue to reduce at end of each year group and particularly for 'expected and exceeding' the standard at KS 1 and KS 2.
 Provision maps in place for all PP children.
 SEND My plans in place and children meeting their targets.